The Broad Prize for Public Charter Schools Frequently Asked Questions

 The review board considers the following student achievement and demographic data:

-- Performance and improvement results on mandated state tests in reading, math and science
+- Performance results on mandated state tests in reading, math and science

-- The reduction and magnitude of achievement gaps between ethnic groups and between low-income and non-low-income students
+- The magnitude of achievement gaps between ethnic groups and between low-income and non-low-income students

 In the case of high schools: